-Wildland fires on the Kenai Peninsula central corridor. including the Soldotna/Ridgeway area, are usually human-caused.
+Wildland fires on the Kenai Peninsula central corridor, including the Soldotna/Ridgeway area, are usually human-caused.
 Human-caused wildland fires account for 98% of fire ignitions on the Kenai Peninsula over a recent fifteen year period.
 However, lightning strikes have increased in frequency in recent years, with numerous strikes recorded in 2005, resulting in 22 detected fires.
+In June of 2019, the Swan Lake Fire was started by a lighting strike and burned over 167,000 acres.
+The fire was located between the communities of Sterling and Cooper Landing.

 In 2015, the Card Street Fire in nearby Sterling burned over 8,800 acres, and in 2014 the Funny River Fire burned nearly 200,000 acres ranging from areas close to Soldotna south to the shores of Tustumena Lake.
 Although no properties within the city limits were affected, emergency management teams utilized City resources such as the airport and Regional Sports Complex for transportation and staging.
+A fire history is presented in Chapter 3 of the KPB's 2019 All-Hazard Plan.